Contemporary Innovation in Information Infrastructures

 Description

-This call for a special issue focuses on contemporary innovation in information infrastructures, especially the emergence of new technological capabilities such as block-chain, big data, Artificial Intelligence (AI), and Internet of Things (IoT) technologies, and consequent emerging new (inter)organizational forms and processes encompassing contemporary infrastructuring.
+This call for a special issue in Journal of the Association for Information Systems (JAIS) focuses on contemporary innovation in information infrastructures – especially the emergence of new technological capabilities such as block-chain, big data and Artificial Intelligence (AI), and Internet of Things (IoT) technologies- and consequent emerging new (inter) organizational forms and processes encompassing contemporary infrastructuring.

 We invite original papers that engage with, scrutinize and highlight contemporary developments in a world composed of increasingly pervasive and rapidly changing information infrastructures and their component systems integrated into daily routines and widely shared services provided across time and space.